rust-lang/rust/src/doc/tarpl/exception-safety.md

 pretty much everything can unwind, and you need to be ready for it.

 Being ready for unwinding is often referred to as *exception safety* in the broader programming world.
-In Rust, their are two levels of exception safety that one may concern themselves with:
+In Rust, there are two levels of exception safety that one may concern themselves with:

 * In unsafe code, we *must* be exception safe to the point of not violating